 I am a Philosopher based at King's College London, where I am a Lecturer in Medical Ethics.
 My primary research interests are in Philosophy of Science (esp.
 Medicine, Psychiatry, and Cognitive Science) and Practical Ethics.
-Most of my work is unified by the following view; Medical Ethics (especially Psychiatric Ethics) pays insufficient attention to the nature of medical/psychological explanation and clinical judgment.

 My most recent research seeks to provide conceptual and ethical foundations for a palliative (as opposed to curative) approach to psychiatric care.
 You can find an extended abstract for this project under 'Current Projects'.